Chapter 9. Connection Points

 class from the appropriate base classes.

-object class from the ATL template class IConnectionPointContainerImpl
+object class from the ATL template class IConnectionPointContainerImpl.
+This template class

 requires one parameter, the name of your derived class.
 This